 Your session will timeout due to inactivity, please choose to continue your session if you’d would like to continue.

-The city's cultural heritage is mainly musical, the great composers like Strauss, Brahms, Beethoven, Schubert, Haydn, and Mozart all having lived and performed here.
-Today, the Vienna Philharmonic Orchestra and the State Opera House help keep alive the city's tradition by offering more classical music performances a year than any other city in the world.
+The city's cultural heritage is mainly musical, with great composers such as Strauss, Brahms, Beethoven, Schubert, Haydn and Mozart all having lived and performed here.
+Today, the Vienna Philharmonic Orchestra and the State Opera House help to keep alive the city's traditions by offering more classical music performances a year than any other city in the world.

-Vienna is a city of music, but it is also synonymous with gourmet fare, cream cakes, superb coffee, the angelic strains of the Vienna Boys' Choir, and the proud prancing of the Lippizaner stallions at the world-famous Spanish Riding School.
+While Vienna is a city of music, it's also synonymous with gourmet fare, cream cakes, superb coffee, the angelic strains of the Vienna Boys' Choir, and the proud prancing of the Lipizzaner stallions at the world-famous Spanish Riding School.

-Vienna started out as a Celtic settlement on the banks of the Danube and became one of Rome's most important central European bases.
-Its central location on the strategic river contributed to the city becoming the stronghold of a mighty empire, reaching its peak during the tumultuous reign of the dazzling Hapsburg dynasty.
+Starting out as a Celtic settlement on the banks of the Danube, Vienna became one of Rome's most important central European bases.
+Its favourable location on the strategic river contributed to the city becoming the stronghold of a mighty empire, reaching its peak during the tumultuous reign of the dazzling Habsburg dynasty.

-At the end of the 19th century, the golden age of empire began to decline as Vienna's coffee houses filled with radical intellectuals like Freud, Klimt, and Mahler.
-The Second World War Nazi occupation left scars, but Vienna survived it all to remain a captivating capital that blends Italian romanticism with a Germanic orderliness.
+At the end of the 19th century, the golden age of the Austrian Empire began to decline as Vienna's coffee houses filled with radical intellectuals such as Freud, Klimt and Mahler.
+The World War II Nazi occupation left scars, but Vienna survived to remain a captivating capital that blends Italian romanticism with Germanic orderliness.

 Most of the city's tourist attractions are within the largely pedestrianised inner city area, which was once enclosed by the city walls.
 The walls have been replaced with the Ringstrasse, a wide ring road.
 Further out in the suburbs is the thrilling Prater amusement park with its massive Ferris wheel, and the opulent Schonbrunn summer palace.
-Visitors also should not miss a trip to the Vienna Woods, peppered with (wine taverns).
+Visitors also should not miss a trip to the Vienna Woods, peppered with wine taverns called heurigen.

 The Hofburg Palace was the home of the Habsburg dynasty for 600 years, its fortifications continually expanded since its construction in the 13th century.
 As well as housing the president's offices, the palace now encompasses 22 separate museums, the National Library, a 14th-century Augustinian church, the famous Spanish Riding School and the Royal Chapel.
 The most popular museums are the Kaiserappartements, the Sisi Museum and the Imperial Silver Collection.
 Situated in the Hofburg Palace, the 14th-century royal library is among the oldest and finest in the world.
 Its some six million items include papyri, manuscripts, ancient books, maps, portraits, music and photographs.
 The Grand Hall is a palatial room topped by a dome, designed in the Baroque style and decorated with statues and exquisite frescoes.